bikutoria/randomListGenerator/README.md

  # randomListGenerator
-I use this list to generate fake data with Adobe Experience PLatform to set up Segments & Audiences
+I use this list to generate fake data with Adobe Experience Platform to set up Segments & Audiences